AdaCore/learn/intro_to_ada.rst

 general purpose language, it will really shine in low level
 applications:

--  Embedded systems with low memory requirements/no garbage collector allowed.
+-  Embedded systems with low memory requirements (no garbage collector allowed).
 -  Direct interfacing with hardware.
 -  Soft or hard real-time systems.
 -  Low level systems programming.

 This list is intentionally abstract.
-While today Ada has certain domains/niches where it is used a lot, like Aerospace & Defense, civil aviation, public transportation, etc. it also means that Ada can be a great language for other applications in those abstract categories, such
+While today Ada has certain domains/niches where it is used a lot ---like Aerospace & Defense, civil aviation, public transportation, etc.--- it also means that Ada can be a great language for other applications in those abstract categories, such
 as: